allsensing-docs/docs/EN/product-document/allsensing/allsensingmodule.md

 ---
 description: >-
-  You can easily monitor sensor values using the gas sensor module available from Allsensing, which allows for the connection of both digital and analog gas sensors they sell.
-Through the sensor connect
+  You can easily monitor sensor values using the gas sensor module available from Allsensing
 ---

 # Gas Sensor Module